SCAG’s Go Human Mini-Grants Program provides funding to non-profits and community-based organizations to implement local traffic safety projects.

 2022 Funding Cycle

-The 2022 Go Human Mini-Grants Program will award up to $15,000 each to selected traffic safety projects that emphasize community-driven co-creation and community engagement.
-Applications are open from Monday, March 28, 2022 to Friday, April 29, 2022.
+The 2022 Go Human Mini-Grants Program will awarded up to $15,000 each to selected traffic safety projects that emphasized community-driven co-creation and community engagement.
+Applications were open from Monday, March 28, 2022 to Friday, April 29, 2022.